 Let it be: information should no longer be judged shorthand on distribution.

-Another common rebuke of criticism used by the press is that the accuser is attacking “a free press”.
-The operative word is ‘free’.
-Pointing out inaccuracies, or items that are not fair to the subject, is removed entirely from the freedom to publish.
+When facing criticism, a common rebuke used by the Press is that the accuser is attacking “a free press”.
+The operative word being ‘free’.
+What that criticism often is - pointing out inaccuracies, or items that are not fair to the subject - is entirely removed from the argument at hand, the freedom to publish.
 In fact, one can argue that the First Amendment’s clause citing a free press has just as much, if not more, to do with the critic’s freedom as the original publisher.

 Journalists love this quote from Jefferson about free and fair press, “were it left to me to decide whether we should have a government without newspapers or newspapers without a government, I should not hesitate a moment to prefer the latter.”
 I couldn’t agree more.
-But there are two huge problems with the contemporary use of the quote and similar lines of reasoning, as they butcher Jefferson’s intent.
+But there are two huge problems with the contemporary use of the quote and similar lines of reasoning.

 Impartiality, in the same flavor we’ve come to expect from our outlets, was alive in the early years of the Republic.
 There were high minded Federalist newspapers that sought impartiality, but they were not primarily gathering news, and quickly became the exception.